-Surrogacy is an assisted reproductive method which provides an option for individuals or couples who are unable to conceive or carry a child.
-There have been advances in reproductive methods including in vitro fertilization (IVF) provide alternatives for creation and implantation of an embryo for pregnancy.
+Surrogacy is an assisted reproductive method that provides an option for individuals or couples who are unable to conceive or carry a child.
+There have been advances in reproductive methods including in vitro fertilization (IVF) provides alternatives for the creation and implantation of an embryo for pregnancy.
 A surrogate agrees to become pregnant for the purpose of giving the child to another individual or couple (the “intended parent(s)” or “IPs”).
 Parties to a surrogate arrangement typically enter into a surrogacy contract (or surrogacy agreement) which details the terms of the process including costs.
 It’s important to retain a surrogacy attorney to help work through the intricacies of the surrogacy process.
-Call 317-536-2559 to speak with a legal surrogacy professional today.
+Call 317-536-2559 to speak with a surrogacy attorney today.

 Types of Surrogacy

 There are different types of surrogacy, not all of which may be available for your situation depending upon specific medical and legal factors.
 In many instances, surrogacy is misunderstood and is actually illegal in several states.
 Fortunately, surrogacy is not illegal in Indiana, but the state law does indicate that the terms of a surrogacy contract are not enforceable in the event of a dispute and courts may not use a surrogacy contract as a basis for determining custody.
-Surrogacy, comes with both financial and legal risks, and before determining whether surrogacy over adoption is the best option for you, speak with surrogacy attorneys that we have on staff to discuss all of the risks in detail and to give you the best type of guidance available as you enter into a surrogacy agreement.
+This is the importance of a family attorney.
+Surrogacy comes with both financial and legal risks, and before determining whether surrogacy over adoption is the best option for you, speak with surrogacy attorneys that we have on staff to discuss all of the risks in detail and to give you the best type of guidance available as you enter into a surrogacy agreement.

 When it comes to the medical process involved, there are two types of surrogacy: traditional surrogacy and gestational surrogacy.
 The main difference between these two surrogacy processes is how the embryo is created and, whose egg is being used.